dtao/lazy.js/README.md

 Like Underscore, but lazier
 ===========================

 **Lazy.js** it a utility library for JavaScript, similar to [Underscore](http://underscorejs.org/) and [Lo-Dash](http://lodash.com/) but with one important difference: **lazy evaluation** (also known as deferred execution).
 This can translate to superior performance in many cases, *especially* when dealing with large arrays and/or "chaining" together multiple methods.
-For simple cases (`map`, `filter`, etc.) on small arrays, Lazy's performance should be similar to underscore or Lo-Dash.
+For simple cases (`map`, `filter`, etc.) on small arrays, Lazy's performance should be similar to Underscore or Lo-Dash.

 The following chart illustrates the performance of Lazy.js versus Underscore and Lo-Dash for several common operations using arrays with 10 elements each on Chrome: